-511 Requirements for Promotion
+511 Requirements for Promotion Officials Transfer

-The Eventing Committee will review the Eventing Education Programme on a yearly basis to ensure the best practice standards.
+The Eventing Committee will review the Eventing Officials Education Programme System on a yearly basis to ensure the best practice standards.
 All updates will be published on the FEI website in the beginning of each calendar year.

-All requirements for promotion must be clearly documented by the National Federation responsible and be submitted to the FEI with the application for promotion.
+All requirements for promotion Transfer requests must be clearly documented by the National Federation responsible and be submitted to the FEI with the application for promotion in accordance with the published requirements. .